Larry V. Hedges

-He is an elected member of the National Academy of Education and is a fellow of the American Academy of Arts and Sciences, the American Statistical Association, the American Psychological Association, and the American Educational Research Association.
+He is an elected member of the National Academy of Education and is a fellow of the American Academy of Arts and Sciences, the American Statistical Association, the American Psychological Association, the Association for Psychological Science, and the American Educational Research Association.
 He is also a member of the Society for Research on Educational Effectiveness, which established an annual endowed lecture in his honor.
 He was selected to give the inaugural Hedges Lecture in 2016.
 Hedges was nominated by President Barack Obama to the Board of Directors of the National Board for Education Sciences, was confirmed by the U.S. Senate in June 2012, and was elected Chair of the Board in 2016.
 He was elected "Statistician of the Year" by the Chicago chapter of the American Statistical Association for 2013–14.
 In 2015, he received the Sells Award for lifetime contributions to multivariate research from the Society for Multivariate Experimental Psychology.
 In 2018, he became the third American to be elected an Honorary Member of the European Association of Methodology.

 Training Institute on Randomized Controlled Trials in Education Research.
-Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its tenth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.
+Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its fifteenth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.

 Methods for Studying Replication in Science.
 Replication is a central part of the logic and rhetoric of science, but the replicability of research is currently under question in fields as diverse as medicine and psychology.
 Given the importance of replication, surprisingly little has been written about statistical methods for assessing replication.
-With the support of the National Science Foundation and the the U. S. Institute of Education Sciences (IES), this project seeks to develop more precise definitions of replication and statistical methods for evaluating whether a set of studies has demonstrated replication.
+With the support of the National Science Foundation and the U. S. Institute of Education Sciences (IES), this project seeks to develop more precise definitions of replication and statistical methods for evaluating whether a set of studies has demonstrated replication.
 It also focuses on development of principles for designing ensembles of studies to assess replicability of research findings.

 Improving the Generalizability of Evaluation Research.
 This project, supported by grants from the National Science Foundation and the Spencer Foundation, supports a program of work on methods to formalize subjective notions of generalizability and external validity.
 This includes theoretical work on the quantification of generalizability concepts in terms of bias and variance of estimates of population average treatment effect.
 It also includes developing methods for better generalization from existing experiments, case studies of retrospective generalizability, and methods for better planning of education experiments for generalization to policy-relevant populations.